“There’s only one thing I seek from God,” the young girl said. “Forgiveness. Other than forgiveness, there’s nothing else I want.”

 How to accept yourself, your life, and your reality?

 Simplify your life.
 Start by de-cluttering.
-Once you start to simplify everything about you, never again will you look upon an adversity as struggle.
+Once you start to simplify everything about you, never again will you look upon adversity as a struggle.
 I’m not saying you’ll consider every challenge as an opportunity either.
 But, you’ll not be deterred by it.

 Life may be a straight road, but it is rarely a smooth one.
 Certain stretches, some aspects of it may be velvety, but overall it is topsy-turvy to keep you alive, to keep you awake.
 Enjoy the ride.
 Imagine you are standing on the roadside and moments of life are passing like the traffic on a freeway.
 Life doesn’t stop for anyone, it doesn’t stop to listen to complaints or compliments.